Grasslands of the Victorian Volcanic Plains

 Why the VVP grasslands are so ecologically important

 How changing the fire regimes on grasslands can continue to benefit the plants

-Natural temperate grassland of the Victorian Volcanic Plain is a highly diverse ecological community, rich in native orchids, daisies, lilies and grasses, which provide habitat to small animals such as the Striped Legless Lizard, the Fat-tailed Dunnart, and the Golden Sun Moth.
+Natural temperate grassland of the Victorian Volcanic Plain is a highly diverse ecological community, rich in native orchids, daisies, lilies, peas and grasses, which provide habitat to small animals such as the Striped Legless Lizard, the Fat-tailed Dunnart, and the Golden Sun Moth.

 The diversity of these grasslands is maintained by regular burning, which prevents native grasses and weeds from outcompeting the wildflowers.

 This is an ecosystem shaped by thousands of years of Aboriginal land management and burning.

 In modern times, these grasslands have become critically endangered.
 As a result of agricultural development and urbanisation, less than 1% of their original extent remains.